Spain’s Cultural Heritage

 Rock Art of the Mediterranean Basin: prehistoric cave paintings at various sites in the provinces of Granada, Almería and Jaén.

-There are signs that Andalucía is starting to take cultural tourism much more seriously, important because this sector is less seasonal than sun ‘n sand tourism and runs year-round; when the heat of summer deters many, a younger crowd of backpackers and students moves in and takes advantage of low season rates.
+In recent years Andalucía has taken Spanish culture and cultural tourism much more seriously.
+This sector is less seasonal than sun ‘n sand tourism and runs year-round.
 Instead of competing as in the past, the cities of Málaga, Sevilla, Granada and Córdoba have signed a collaborative agreement with a joint budget to pitch to the international cultural tourist, with particular emphasis on the long distance traveller from China, Japan and the U.S.

 For more information about Andalucía and the other locations covered by The Property Finders click here.